 For example, it was brought to my attention that an application was filed for a license to use Johnny Cash’s “Ring of Fire” in a commercial for hemorrhoid cream.
 The application was denied, but it got me thinking.
 How about “Urge for Going” for adult diapers?
 “Someday My Prints Will Come” for CVS film processing?
 Carly’s “Anticipation” re-written as “Constipa-a-ation (Is Making Me Wait)?
 The possibilities are endless!
 Feel free to go to my Facebook page and post further suggestions.

-I’m looking for a writing space in the western ‘burbs of Boston, hoping to be able to finish up work on songs for recording sessions in the spring.
+A network massage: I’m looking for a writing space in the western ‘burbs of Boston, hoping to be able to finish up work on songs for recording sessions in the spring.
 (I almost have enough to record an entirely self-penned album, which would be a first.)
 A vacant guest house?
 In-law apartment?
 A home that’s empty while the owners tour the world while there’s still time, and a world to tour?
 Suggestions welcome, percs available.
 (Album credit?
 A home concert?
 The possibilities, again, are endless.)

 And a treat for you!
 I’ve had the honor of working with two ultra-talented youngsters over the past year or so.
 Matt Nakoa has been my musical compadre for most of the shows I’ve been doing lately.
 He’s also got his own thing going on and is attracting a lot of attention.
 Seth Glier and his buddy, saxophonist extraordinaire Joe Nearny, have also joined me on stage on several occasions and just blown the audience away.
 (I must have a masochistic streak to be working with such show-stealers as Matt, Seth and Joe.)